weiy1991/Udaicity_Behavioral_Cloning_P3/README.md

 [image3]: drive.png "example of driving the car by AI"
 ![alt text][image3]

-and you can also see the video I made before on the Youtube [Driving by AI](https://keras.io/getting-started/faq/#how-can-i-save-a-keras-model)
+and you can also see the video I made before on the Youtube [YUAN_AIDriving](https://www.youtube.com/watch?v=JKGyAvju45A)

 Note: There is known local system's setting issue with replacing "," with "." when using drive.py.
 When this happens it can make predicted steering values clipped to max/min values.
 If this occurs, a known fix for this is to add "export LANG=en_US.utf8" to the bashrc file.